Lynda Day George: Life and career

-She first met actor Christopher George while they were both models at Eileen Ford and she was married to her first husband.
-They starred together in the 1966 independent film The Gentle Rain.
-While working together again in the 1970 John Wayne film Chisum, they fell in love and were married on May 15, 1970.
+She first met actor Christopher George while they were both models at Eileen Ford.
+They starred together in the 1966 independent film The Gentle Rain, Day's first role in a theatrical film, by which time she was married to her first husband.
+While working together again in the 1970 John Wayne film Chisum, Day and Christopher George became romantically involved and were married on May 15, 1970; Day divorced her first husband earlier that year.

 Thereafter, she became Lynda Day George and co-starred in multiple television films with her husband over the next 10 years, including The House on Greenapple Road (1970), Mayday at 40,000 Feet!
 (1976), and Cruise Into Terror (1978).
 They also worked together in episodes of The F.B.I.
-(1970), Mission: Impossible (1971), McCloud (1975), Love Boat (1977), and Vega$ (1978).
+(1970), Mission: Impossible (1971), McCloud (1975), The Love Boat (1977), and Vega$ (1978).
 They guest-starred in television's Wonder Woman in 1976, with Lynda playing villain Fausta Grables, the Nazi Wonder Woman.
+The many co-star roles came about because she and her husband had the same agent, who was aware that they enjoyed working with one another.

-She continued her television work throughout the 1970s with guest roles on Police Story; Kung Fu; Marcus Welby, M.D.; and Barnaby Jones.
+She continued her television work throughout the 1970s with guest roles on television series The Immortal, which starred husband Christopher; Police Story; Kung Fu; Marcus Welby, M.D.; and Barnaby Jones.
+She appeared with her husband on an episode of Celebrity Bowling in 1975.
 She played supporting roles in Rich Man, Poor Man; Roots; and Once an Eagle.
 In 1977, she appeared on the game shows Match Game '77 and Tattletales, the latter with her husband Christopher.

 Her movie career is noted for several horror cult films in which she co-starred with her husband Christopher, including Day of the Animals (1977), Pieces (1982), and Mortuary (1983).
 She also co-starred with John Saxon in the 1980 horror film Beyond Evil.